pidgezero-one/Bid-war-tracker/README.md

 If you aren't a partner, the cheer window will open and just have an error.
 This won't affect the execution of the program as far as streamlabs donations are concerned.

 Each option you input creates a text file that states "string: points" (i.e. "#TeamLeft: 1000").
 You can use text file OBS sources to put these in your stream layout, and they update automatically.

+Current build is here: https://www.mediafire.com/file/kwtwo86v31z8cn6/release9.zip

+Right now messages included with a new subscription are not detected, that will be updated in next release (i wrote this before that was a thing).